Columbus, Texas: Education

-The Columbus Cardinal mascot was named by James Harbert Wooten Jr., M.D.
+The Columbus Cardinal mascot was named by James Harbert Wooten, Jr., MD.

-Also in Columbus are Saint Anthony Catholic School, a Catholic school of the Roman Catholic Diocese of Victoria in Texas serving students in grades pre-kindergarten through eight, and Texas Bible Institute, a branch of Burchfield Ministries International.
+Also in Columbus are Saint Anthony Catholic School, a Catholic school of the Roman Catholic Diocese of Victoria in Texas serving students in prekindergarten through grade eight, and the Texas Bible Institute, a branch of Burchfield Ministries International.

 The designated community college for Columbus ISD is Wharton County Junior College.